francisGolden/quiz-ts/README.md

 - ~~Improve implementation of low db: structure the json, creat seedfile?, what json file to include in remote project?~~
 - ~~TO-DO: Get quiz data from db~~
 - ~~TO-DO: Add type safety to the quiz loop code~~
-- TO-DO: Save results somewhere (in the state and/or in the db)
+- DOING: Save results somewhere (in the state and/or in the db)
 - Analytics component inside the dashboard
 - ...